Voting Rules for Accurate Democracy Legislative Systems. Fair-share Projects. Funding FS Uses.

 A community-owned furniture maker in the U.S. was the inspiration for developing fair- share spending.
 For over 25 years the 80 employee- owners have voted to fund special projects -- mostly shared amenities.
 Over time, various voting methods have been tried, as designers made them more accurate and fair.

 • In 1976 voters were given cards to place in jars for the ongoing departments and some project proposals.
 Predictably, one voter gave all his cards to his own work group.
 He contributed nothing to building maintenance, transportation and other essentials.
-It was an advisory vote and the management team tried to ignore such obvious manipulations.
+It was an advisory vote and the management team ignored such obvious manipulations.

-• In 1993 a form of limited vote was proposed: each voter could write how much he would give each project if half of the discretionary fund were his to spend.
+• In 1993 a form of limited vote was proposed: each voter could write how much he or she would give each project if only half of the discretionary fund were theirs to spend.
 This rule gives minority interests a better chance to win their share of funds.
-It also shows voters they might influence only a small share of the community's spending power.
+It also shows voters they can influence only a small share of their community's spending power.

-• Movable Money Voting was also mentioned.
-It used a fixed utility curve to let a voter simply rank or grade the proposals.
-These earlier rules for FS are given in a little more detail on the page Other Rules for Fair-Share Spending
+• Transferable Votes were also mentioned.
+These early rules for FS are given in more detail on the page Other Rules for Fair-Shares.

 This community's story shows that many multi-winner election rules can be adapted for one-time resource allocations.
 The use does not change a rule's tendency toward an erratic or central or fair distribution of winners.